 The following subscription business model metrics indicate how successful a business is:

 - Monthly recurring revenue (MRR).
-Monthly recurring revenue is the amount of money that a company makes from its subscriptions every month.
+Monthly recurring revenue is the amount of money a company makes from its monthly subscriptions.
 When forecasting monthly recurring revenue, consider the variables, such as the number of new and lost customers.

 - Annual recurring revenue (ARR).
 Annual recurring revenue is the total revenue that a subscription business has made within one calendar year.

 - Customer acquisition cost (CAC).
 The customer acquisition cost is the amount of money that a company spends to familiarize users with its products and turn them into customers.

 - Customer lifetime value (CLV).
 Customer lifetime value is the expected amount of money a subscriber will spend on your products and services.